EPCCed/cq-spec/cq/datatypes.md

 ### Execution handle struct

-The execution handle struct is intended to store the status of an execution of a circuit on a **quantum** device.
+The execution handle struct is intended to store the status of an execution of a kernel on a **quantum** device.
 It can be used to check when the cstate buffer is full, or partially full, and also to return status codes from the **quantum** device.
 Note that this struct should be a shared datastructure between the host and the classical co-processor of the **quantum** device, and depending on implementation _may_ need to be explicitly synchronised by the user.

 ```C
 struct exec {